 We tried the Tomato & Sweet Basil and the Sea Salt & Black Pepper.
 The Sea Salt and Black Pepper had a mild flavor and were very similar to the original Triscuits.
 Surprisingly, we all loved the Tomato & Sweet Basil.
 They are a little messy as the flavoring comes off on your hands but don’t let that dissuade you, they are delicious with a strong tomato flavor.
 Just have napkins at the ready.

 Bruschetta with Triscuits

 I made my own Bruschetta to top off the crackers.
 I whipped this up in no time using fresh mozzarella cheese (nice and soft), about a cup of chopped tomatoes marinated for a few minutes in a little olive oil, shredded some fresh basil, and added a little salt and pepper.
 It made a quick and delicious snack and the cracker was strong and crunchy enough to handle the moist ingredients without crumbling.
 Make sure you drain the Bruschetta mixture before topping the crackers as the crackers are a little moist themselves, unlike original Triscuits which are so dry.
 If you put the wet ingredients on top of the moist cracker, it may not hold up if you don’t serve the appetizer right away.
 Mine turned out great when I drained off the excess tomato juice and olive oil.
-The red, white, and green topping look so pretty and festive.
+The red, white, and green topping looks so pretty and festive.